Should I fix my energy prices?

 • Peace of mind

-• Combat against volatile energy prices
+• Protects against volatile energy prices

 Should I renew my business energy contract now?